 Custom Prototype Parts

 A successful product begins with a solid prototype model.
 At Prototype & Short-Run Services, Inc., we draw upon our extensive experience in prototype metal stamping to bring your ideas to life.
-Using our rapid metal prototyping process, your concepts are transformed into custom prototype parts.
+Using our metal prototyping process, your concepts are transformed into custom prototype parts.
 This allows your company to build on the success of the initial prototype models.

-The rapid prototype process is the automatic construction of physical objects, using solid freeform fabrication.
+The prototype process is the automatic construction of physical objects, using solid freeform fabrication.
 This technique first allows us at Prototype & Short-Run Services to produce sheet metal prototype models and prototype parts.
 We can then apply it even more broadly, to manufacture production-quality parts in smaller numbers.
-The process of rapid prototyping uses a three-dimensional virtual drawing, as from a CAD file, to automate the fabrication of a sheet metal prototype model.
+The process of prototyping uses a three-dimensional virtual drawing, as from a CAD file, to automate the fabrication of a sheet metal prototype model.
 The physical model can reveal aspects about a product earlier in the development cycle.
 Whether you're interested in a complete prototype model, or a prototype part, we can meet your needs.

 Why does a successful product start with a solid prototype?
 Because changing a prototype is simple.
 Changing a part when you’ve already produced thousands of them – that’s harder and a lot more expensive.
 Prototyping offers a wide range of benefits that will have a positive impact on your bottom line.
 Prototyping: